andrewwood2/acebook-cabbage/README.md

 ```
 As a user
-So that I can join the lasest social media platform Acebook
+So that I can join the latest social media platform Acebook
 I want to be able to sign up

 As a user